On LASSO for Predictive Regression: Adaptive LASSO with Mixed Roots

-Although in isolation each variable in the cointegration system appears as a unit root time series, the presence of the cointegration makes those in the group highly correlated and the high correlation reduces their rate of convergence from $n$ to $\sqrt{n}$.
-This effect is analogous to the deterioration of convergence rate for nearly perfectly collinear regressors. \end{remark}
+Although each variable in the cointegration system appears as a local-to-unity process, as a group they are extremely comoving, reducing their rate of convergence from $n$ to $\sqrt{n}$.
+This effect is analogous to the deterioration of the convergence rate of the OLS estimator for nearly perfectly collinear regressors. \end{remark}